-The research of the Institute of Structural Lightweight Design is dedicated to the development of lightweight concepts and solutions for industrial applications.
-The objective is the development of design solutions which make components and component groups lighter, more compact, more structurally stable, free of vibration and noise.
-According to all these considerations, todays ecological demand for technical solutions of which production, operation and recycling is resource-saving, is also respected.
+Research at the Institute of Structural Lightweight Design focuses on developing lightweight concepts and solutions to support industrial applications.
+The objective isto develop design solutions to make components and component groups lighter, more compact, more structurally stable, and free of vibration and noise.
+Taking all of this into account, we respect today's ecological demand for technical solutions featuring resource-saving aspects in regard to production, operations, and recycling.

-With a focus on applications in mechanical and civil engineering, mechatronics, automotive and aerospace engineering the research covers the following topics:
+Our focus on research to support applications in mechanical and civil engineering, mechatronics, automotive and aerospace engineering covers the following topics:

-From 2014 to 2021 the research unit Christian Doppler (CD) Laboratory for Structural Strength Control of Lightweight Constructions was established at the institute between 2014 and 2021.
+The research unit Christian Doppler (CD) Laboratory for Structural Strength Control of Lightweight Constructions was established at the institute between 2014 and 2021.
 See the CD Lab homepage, opens an external URL in a new window to learn more about the research topics, research modules, and company partners.

-The institute is active member of the following expert committees and industry platforms:
+The institute is active member of the following expert committees and industrial platforms: